Skip to main content

 What is included in our net zero target?

 We have a second target of achieving no direct emissions by 2050.
-Emissions from our wider supply chain are included in this target, as are student travel to and from home, home working, waste and water emissions.
+Emissions from our wider supply chain are included in this work, as are student travel to and from home, home working, waste and water emissions.
 We refer to these emissions in our pathway as ‘net zero plus’, and the baseline figure for these is estimated at around 102,000 tonnes CO2e.
 Work has already begun in this area, including in IT and food emissions, and by aligning our plastics programme to our net zero ambitions.

 Emissions sources included in net zero